 New Jersey Department of Transportation (NJDOT) compiled a report on seismic design consideration for bridges in New Jersey, dated March 2012.
 In the report, NJDOT classifies the seismic nature of soils according to the American Association of State Highway and Transportation Officials (AASHTO) Guide Specifications for Bridge Seismic Design (SGS).
-For the purpose of seismic analysis and design, sites can be classified into Soil Classes A, B, C, D, E and F, ranging from hard rock to soft soil and special soils (similar to NEHRP soil classifications).
-NJDOT also developed a Geotechnical Database Management System, which contains soil boring data across New Jersey.
-The soil boring logs were then used to classify soil sites.
-Through this analysis, NJDOT developed a map of soil site classes according to ZIP codes in New Jersey where each ZIP code was assigned a class based on its predominant soil condition.
-In Sussex County, most ZIP codes were rated as a Category C, and a few were rated as Category D. Figure 5.4.3-1 provides a visual confirmation of this information.
+For the purpose of seismic analysis and design, sites can be classified into Soil Classes A, B, C, D, E and F, ranging from hard rock to soft soil and special soils (similar to NEHRP soil classifications); refer to Table 5.4.3-2.